ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 ## MongooseOS Device Code:

 A small [code snippet](https://github.com/mongoose-os-apps/example-dht-js/blob/master/fs/init.js) for reading the DHT11 humidity and temperature sensor.
-You can see the flexibility and power provided by MongooseOS utilising the specalised `load` and `Timer` functions specific to `mjs`.
+You can see the flexibility and power provided by MongooseOS utilising the specialised `load` and `Timer` functions specific to `mjs`.

 _Note: MongooseOS uses an embedded C/C++ powered subset of JavaScript created by MongooseOS called [mjs](https://github.com/cesanta/mjs)_